CodeWithJV/holochain-challenge-3/README.md

 Now you have a better idea of testing with Holochain, we are going to use TDD to write some validation rules.

-#### 1. Write a test that checks to see that only comments under 15 charactors are being validated.
+#### 1. Write a test that checks to see that only comments under 15 charactors will be saved

 The assertions of this test should include: